Tulsa race massacre: Rebuilding

 Governor James B. A. Robertson had gone to Tulsa during the riot to ensure order was restored.
 Before returning to the capital, he ordered an inquiry into events, especially of the City and Sheriff's Office.
-He called for a Grand Jury to be empaneled, and Judge Valjean Biddison said that its investigation would begin June 8.
+He called for a Grand jury to be empaneled, and Judge W. Valjean Biddison said that its investigation would begin June 8.
 The jury was selected by June 9.
 Judge Biddison expected that the state attorney general would call numerous witnesses, both black and white, given the large scale of the riot.

 State Attorney General Sargent Prentiss Freeling initiated the investigation, and witnesses were heard over 12 days.
 In the end, the all-white jury attributed the riot to the black mobs, while noting that law enforcement officials had failed in preventing the riot.
 A total of 27 cases were brought before the court, and the jury indicted more than 85 individuals.
 In the end, no one was convicted of charges for the deaths, injuries or property damage.

 On June 3, a group of over 1,000 businessmen and civic leaders met, resolving to form a committee to raise funds and aid in rebuilding Greenwood.
 Judge Loyal J. Martin, a former mayor of Tulsa, was chosen as the chairman of the group.
 He said at the mass meeting:

 Tulsa can only redeem herself from the country-wide shame and humiliation into which she is today plunged by complete restitution and rehabilitation of the destroyed black belt.
 The rest of the United States must know that the real citizenship of Tulsa weeps at this unspeakable crime and will make good the damage, so far as it can be done, to the last penny.

 Many black families spent the winter of 1921–1922 in tents as they worked to rebuild.
 Charles Page was commended for his philanthropic efforts in the wake of the riot in the assistance of 'destitute blacks'.